Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Abstract

 \section{Abstract}

-How the information microscopically processed by individual neurons is integrated and used in organizing the macroscopic behavior of an animal is a central question in neuroscience.
-Coherence of neuronal dynamics over different scales has been suggested as a clue to the mechanisms underlying this integration.
-Balanced strong excitation and inhibition can amplify microscopic fluctuations to a macroscopic level and may provide a mechanism for generating coherent macroscopic dynamics from microscopic neuronal dynamics.
-Previous theories of brain dynamics, however, have been restricted to cases in which the balanced excitation and inhibition have constrained the macroscopic population-averaged activities to constant values, that is, to cases with no macroscopic degrees of freedom.
-In the present study, we investigate balanced neuronal networks with a non-zero number of macroscopic degrees of freedom that are coupled to microscopic degrees of freedom.
-In these networks, the microscopic fluctuations in the network dynamics are amplified by the strong excitation and inhibition to drive the macroscopic dynamics, while the macroscopic dynamics determine the statistics of the microscopic fluctuations.
-We develop a novel type of mean-field theory applicable to this class of interscale interactions, for which an analytical approach has previously been unknown.
-Irregular macroscopic rhythms similar to those observed in the brain emerge spontaneously as a result of such interactions.
-Microscopic inputs to a small number of neurons effectively entrain the whole network through the amplification mechanism.
-The neuronal responses of the network undergo a transition to coherent states in a probabilistic manner, as the magnitude of either the balanced excitation and inhibition or the external inputs is increased.
+How the information microscopically processed by individual neurons is integrated and used in organizing the behavior of an animal is a central question in neuroscience.
+The coherence of neuronal dynamics over different scales has been suggested as a clue to the mechanisms underlying this integration.
+Balanced strong excitation and inhibition may amplify microscopic fluctuations to a macroscopic level, thus providing a mechanism for generating coherent multiscale neuronal dynamics.
+Previous theories of brain dynamics, however, were restricted to cases in which inhibition dominated excitation and suppressed fluctuations in the macroscopic population activity.
+In the present study, we investigate the dynamics of neuronal networks at a critical point between excitation-dominant and inhibition-dominant states.
+In these networks, the microscopic fluctuations in neuronal activities are amplified by the strong excitation and inhibition to drive the macroscopic dynamics, while the macroscopic dynamics determine the statistics of the microscopic fluctuations.
+Developing a novel type of mean-field theory applicable to this class of interscale interactions, for which an analytical approach has previously been unknown, we show that the amplification mechanism generates spontaneous, irregular macroscopic rhythms similar to those observed in the brain.
+Through the same mechanism, microscopic inputs to a small number of neurons effectively entrain the dynamics of the whole network.
+These network dynamics undergo a probabilistic transition to a coherent state, as the magnitude of either the balanced excitation and inhibition or the external inputs is increased.
 Our mean-field theory successfully predicts the behavior of this model.
-Furthermore, our numerical results indicate that the coherent dynamics can be used for state-dependent read-out of information from the network.
-In conclusion, our results show a novel form of neuronal information processing that bridges different scales, and advance our understanding of the circuit mechanisms of brain computing.
+Furthermore, we numerically demonstrate that the coherent dynamics can be used for state-dependent read-out of information from the network.
+These results show a novel form of neuronal information processing that connects neuronal dynamics on different scales, advancing our understanding of the circuit mechanisms of brain computing.